-- The SaaS market saw an explosion of tools and an increase in email deluge, leading to declining conversion rates.
+- The market saw an explosion of SaaS solutions and an increase in email deluge, leading to declining conversion rates.

 - The pandemic brought about significant changes in buyer behavior, with a rise in digital communities and increased reliance on content consumption for decision-making.

 - The digital transformation paradox emerged as conventional funnel metrics struggled to capture evolving buying behavior, leading to the need for companies to adapt and evolve.